-One can hardly find a business that won’t benefit from having a web portal.
-This type of software solution allows organizations to automate numerous processes and significantly increase engagement for employees, customers, and partners.
+Web solutions have become very common among various businesses.
+One can hardly find a company that won’t benefit from having a web portal.
+This type of software allows organizations to automate numerous processes and significantly increase employee, customer, and partner engagement with the business.
 But how much money does a company need to develop a handy web portal that will satisfy its specific needs?
 And what factors will influence the price?

-Many confuse a web portal with a website because they have some common features.
-In particular, both are locations on the internet accessible via a unique web address (i.e. URL).
+When it comes to custom development of web solutions, many confuse a web portal vs website because they have some common features.
+In particular, both are the internet solutions accessible via a unique web address (i.e. URL).
 Yet, these web products serve different purposes, have their distinctive characteristics, and are not interchangeable.
-Let’s look at their differences in greater detail.

-In general, web portals help businesses create a personalized experience, share documents, and streamline communication & processes.
+As we’ve already mentioned, web portal development helps businesses create a personalized experience, share documents, and streamline communication & processes.
 Since it’s something every company needs to operate effectively, web portals may be used in numerous different ways.
-Here are some of the most common examples:
+In general, there are two main types of web portals:

 By developing a customer portal, an organization can not only take its customer support and sales process to the next level but it also gets a chance to improve brand loyalty.
-Users of such a portal have an opportunity to place and track orders themselves, report problems, activate or deactivate services, get personalized recommendations, review the purchase history, and do many other things without the need to contact your company’s reps.
-This saves their time, increase satisfaction, and helps to build long-term relationships.
+Users of such a portal have an opportunity to place and track orders themselves, report problems, activate or deactivate services, get personalized recommendations, review the purchase history, and do many other things without the need to contact the company’s customer service reps.
+This saves their time, increases satisfaction, and helps to build long-term relationships.

 Membership management portal